obamwonyi/AirBnB_clone/README.md

 How to start application :
 </h2>
 <div>
-The application can be started by simple running the console.py file as an executable , this can be don for the following operating systems as show below
+The application can be started by simply running the console.py file as an executable , this can be don for the following operating systems as show below

 <br/>